-An important question remains regarding the future direction of NOLA-PS now that reunification has happened.
-What are the implications for students, educators, leaders, and the New Orleans community as a result of reunification?
+Important questions remain regarding the future direction of NOLA-PS in this postreunification world.
 Despite this new form of local control of New Orleans schools, structural challenges still remain.
 Poverty is an influential factor as it relates to educational opportunities and advancement in New Orleans (Henry, 2021).
 Poverty negatively affects a student's educational trajectory, including high school graduation and postsecondary enrollment.
 Poverty also exacerbates existing opportunity gaps and limits students' access to advanced courses, extracurricular activities, and enrichment programs.
 Addressing poverty in NOLA-PS would require a multi-faceted approach that involved collaboration between school, city, and state agencies.
 However, years of distrust, mismanagement, and differences in political and operational directions has created a tension that has affected New Orleans' comprehensive efforts to tackle poverty (Fields, 2019).

 Although a Black-led urban regime exists in New Orleans now, with a Black mayor, Black superintendent, and Black-majority city council and school board, the power dynamics between the community, leaders, and state are still disjointed.
-The local government and district have taken a hands off approach to the schools, leaving most decisions left to the CMO leaders and charter board members, who are unelected, largely unregulated individuals who mirror the education reformers that orchestrated the state takeover and PMM models in New Orleans-white, elite outsiders with more connections to the business than education community.
-A Democratic governor's term is expiring this year and a Republican is likely to take his place.
+The local government and district have taken a hands-off approach to the schools, leaving most decisions left to the CMO leaders and charter board members, who are unelected, individuals who mirror the education reformers that orchestrated the state takeover and PMM models in New Orleans-white, elite outsiders with more connections to the business than education community.
+A Democratic governor's term is expiring within the next election cycle, and a Republican is likely to take his place which could lead to the expansion of vouchers and school choice throughout the state.
 These dynamics mirror those of the state takeover in Newark, which led to an increase in charter schools despite community objections (Morel, 2018).
-When the local and state regimes are disjointed, business and foundation interests often take on a larger role than community voices (Morel, 2018).